-Top management shall define and authorise the organisation’s Occupational Health & Safety policy (OH&S) and ensure that within the defined scope of its OH&S management system it:
+Senior management shall define and authorise the organisation’s Occupational Health &; Safety policy (OH&S) and ensure that within the defined scope of its OH&S management system it:

-- Is appropriate to the nature and scale of the organisation’s OH&S risks
+a) Is appropriate to the nature and scale of the organisation’s OH&S risks;

-- Includes a commitment to prevention of injury and ill health and continual improvement in OH&S management and OH&S performance
+b) Includes a commitment to the prevention of injury and ill health and continual improvement in OH&S management and OH&S performance;

 e) Is documented, implemented and maintained;

-- Is communicated to all persons working under the control of the organisation with the intent that they are made aware of their individual OH&S obligations
+f) Is communicated to all persons working under the control of the organisation with the intent that they are made aware of their individual OH&S obligations;

 g) Is available to interested parties; and

-- Is reviewed periodically to ensure that it remains relevant and appropriate to the organistion
+h) Is reviewed periodically to ensure that it remains relevant and appropriate to the

 Our intention for 2020 is:

-- Record, analyse, act and feedback on all near hit and safety observation data and act upon the findings
+- Record, analyse, act and feedback on all near hit and safety observation findings

-- To analyse manager, depot, and site monitoring returns in the prevention of injury and ill health
+- Analyse all manager, depot, and site monitoring returns to help prevent injury and ill health

-- To effectively communicate and measure the implementation of all documentation
+- Effectively communicate and measure the implementation of all policy documentation

 - Ensure 100% compliance with this policy

 This will be achieved by ensuring that:

-- The Safety Action Plan (SAP) continues to be used, audited by a senior managers twice yearly
+- The Safety Action Plan (SAP) continues to be used and audited by a senior managers twice yearly

 - Safety awareness is clearly communicated to all employees through literature, verbal and electronic forms of communication.
-The use of recorded toolbox talks will continue to be emphasised
+The use of recorded toolbox talks is emphasised

-- Near hit data will be analysed and reviewed to improve working practices where applicable
+- Near hit data is analysed and reviewed to improve working practices where applicable

-- The company training matrix is used and ensures that all employees have the Skills, Knowledge, Ability, Training and Experience (SKATE) for carrying out their role
+- The company training matrix is utilised to make sure that all employees have the Skills, Knowledge, Ability, Training and Experience (SKATE) to carry out their role

-- With professional, external support undertake a fundamental review of documentation
+- With professional, external support, we undertake a fundamental review of documentation